wllrya002/ds_asessment_submission/README.md

 11. 20220703_231225_service_requests.csv – same file as the "sr.csv.gz" file of the challenge, renamed including datetime prefix.
 12. 20220704_082942_log_service_hex_joins.log – contains the required log messages for the “20220701 OPM Data Science Assessment - Analysis.ipynb” script.
 13. 20220704_085756_4_week_prediction_per_hex_sewer_blocked.csv – projected 4 week service requests per hex for a the service request type “Sewer: Blocked/Overflow”.
+14. 20220704_OPM_Data_Science_Assessment_Analysis_AWS_Readfiles.ipynb - Jupyter notebook for analysis of the various challenge sections including download of aws files.
+15. 20220704_OPM_Data_Science_Assessment_Analysis_AWS_Readfiles.html - Self-contained and executed html of the relative jupyter notebook of the same name for analysis of the various challenge sections.